A stochastic approach to delays optimization for narrowband transmit beam pattern in medical ultrasound

 In order to allow a quantitative evaluation of optimized BPs with respect to standard ones, we devised a set of metrics aimed at providing a synthetic evaluation of the overall BP quality.
-The first metric is aimed at measuring the main lobe width average value and uniformity along the depth.
-To do so, we have made the assumption that the Main Lobe (ML) at each depth consists in the BP portion centered on the transmission line that differs from the central value less than $6$ dB (Figure \ref{immmis}).
+The first metric aims at measuring the main lobe width average value and uniformity along depth.
+To do so, we make the assumption that the Main Lobe (ML) at each depth consists of the BP portion centered at the transmission line that differs from the central value less than $6$ dB (Figure~\ref{fig:immmis}).
 The choice of this threshold is coherent with the usual definition of Full Width at Half Maximum.
 Moreover, this assumption penalizes those patterns whose maximum value is not on the central line.

-Therefore, we define Main Lobe Width at a certain fixed depth $z$ as:
+Therefore, we define the Main Lobe Width ($MLW$) at a certain fixed depth $z$ as:

 where $\bar{x}$ is the azimuth coordinate of the beam central line and $\epsilon = 10^{\frac{3}{5}} \approx 4$ .